Lawyer Profile Detail

 University of Toronto

-Daniel Glover is a partner in our Intellectual Property Group and a member of our Privacy, Technology, Franchise & Distribution, and Appellate Groups.
-His practice focuses on intellectual property management, acquisition, and protection, including by way of litigation, and on privacy and anti-spam compliance.
+Daniel Glover is a partner in our Intellectual Property Group and a member of our Privacy, Technology, Consumer Products & Retail Group, Franchise & Distribution, and Appellate Groups.
+His practice focuses on intellectual property management, acquisition, and protection, including by way of litigation, and on privacy, anti-spam and marketing compliance.

-Mr. Glover has expertise in all aspects of information and media law, including Internet law, copyright and trade-mark protection, and data protection and advertising compliance.
-He has advised numerous clients in the technology, retail, financial services, and health services fields on privacy and anti-spam compliance issues, including with respect to compliance with CASL, in reaction to data breaches, and with domestic and international obligations attaching to the storage of information in the cloud.
-Mr. Glover has also advised retailers, manufacturers, franchisors and distributors on trade-mark licensing disputes and strategies.
+Mr. Glover has significant experience in information and media law, including Internet law, copyright and trade-mark protection, and data protection and marketing compliance.
+He has advised numerous clients in the technology, retail, financial services, and health services fields on privacy and anti-spam compliance issues, including with respect to compliance with CASL and the Unsolicited Telecommunications Rules, in reaction to data breaches, and with domestic and international obligations attaching to the storage of information in the cloud.

-Mr. Glover has represented clients in complex matters before the Supreme Court of Canada, the Federal Court of Appeal, the Federal Court, the Saskatchewan Court of Appeal, and the Copyright Board of Canada and has won victories as sole counsel in trade-mark matters before the Federal Court and the Trade-marks Opposition Board.
-He was counsel in successful appeals at the Supreme Court of Canada in two leading copyright cases in 2012, appeared at the Supreme Court again in 2013 in an important appeal on the test for copyright infringement, and is counsel on another important copyright appeal to be heard in 2015.
-Three of these cases were named in Lexpert’s annual "Top 10 cases" (for 2012 and 2014).
+Mr. Glover has represented clients in complex matters before the Supreme Court of Canada, the Federal Court of Appeal, the Federal Court, the British Columbia Court of Appeal, and the Copyright Board of Canada and has won victories in trade-mark matters before the Federal Court and the Trade-marks Opposition Board.
+He was counsel in successful appeals at the Supreme Court of Canada in two leading copyright cases in 2012, appeared at the Supreme Court again in 2013 and 2015 in important appeals on the test for copyright infringement and the application of copyright law to new technologies.
+He is counsel on another Supreme Court appeal relating to the power of courts to issue enforcement orders against search engines to stem infringement of intellectual property rights.
+Four of these cases were named in Lexpert’s annual “Top 10 cases” (for 2012, 2014 and 2015).
 Mr. Glover also participated in drafting an amicus brief on international copyright law standards at the Supreme Court of the United States in 2014.

 - American Broadcasting Companies, Inc., et al. v.
 Aereo, Inc., fka Bamboom Labs, Inc, 134 S. Ct.
 2498 (Supreme Court of the United States, 2014)